4 Keys to User-Friendly Web Design

 If your site takes longer than ten seconds to load, most readers won’t stick around.
 Associated Press statistics show the average user’s attention span is decreasing, not increasing.

 If you’ve forgotten to consider load time in your web design, you’ve forgotten a critical element of a user-friendly site.

 Unfortunately, many websites are getting slower rather than faster.
-That’s especially true of retail sites, as Amy Gesenhues points out in her Marketing Land post, Top Retail Websites Not Getting Faster: Average Web Page Load Time Is 7.25 Seconds [Report].
+In the past, that has been especially true of retail sites, as Amy Gesenhues pointed out in her Marketing Land post, Top Retail Websites Not Getting Faster: Average Web Page Load Time Is 7.25 Seconds [Report].

 What that means is that if you design a website that loads quickly, you’re probably giving your client an advantage over the competition.
 Who doesn’t want that for their clients?